aaronpanch/action-serverless/README.md

 ## Usage

+You'll first have to have a Serverless project as outlined in Serverless's [Getting Started](https://serverless.com/framework/docs/getting-started/).
 Suppose your provider of choice were Amazon AWS.
-A workflow could look as follows:
+A workflow could look as follows to install dependencies, and deploy to a Lambda function.

-_Note:_ We're using the NPM Action to install project dependencies.
+_Note:_ We're first using the NPM Action to install project dependencies, then running `serverless deploy` via the action.

 ```workflow
 workflow "Deploy via Serverless" {